Nicknames can be endearing.

 4. Poor Man's Pebble Beach

 Pacific Grove Golf Links shares the shores of the Monterey Peninsula - and similar stunning ocean views - with Pebble Beach, but little else is common ground.
 Pacific Grove is a muni.
-It's not kept in the kind of shape of a championship course that regularly caters to PGA Tour and PGA Tour Champions events and will host its sixth U.S. Open in 2019.
-But at roughly $50-$70 per tee time, Pacific Grove's quirky but fun, short layout can be played at least eight times compared to the price of one round at Pebble Beach ($525).
+It's not kept in the kind of shape of a championship course that regularly caters to PGA Tour and PGA Tour Champions events and has hosted six U.S. Opens.
+But at roughly $50-$70 per tee time, Pacific Grove's quirky but fun, short layout can be played at least eight times compared to the price of one round at Pebble Beach ($575).
+I've also heard that two other California courses, Sandpiper in Santa Barbara and Morro Bay in Morro Bay, share the same nickname.

 3. The Monster